w4csn/wl2kpi/README.md

 Introduction

-This repo contains scripts & notes for taking a fresh Raspbian-lite image that will boot up & run the following configurations:
+This repo contains scripts & notes for taking a fresh Raspbian image that will boot up & run the following configurations:

 1. Core only